mtlynch/mtlynch.io/content/book-reports/stop-worrying-start-living/index.md

 * People become obsessed with resentment when they feel like someone shows them too little gratitude for a gift or favor.
 * It's natural for people to forget to show gratitude, so we shouldn't expect it.
   * Jesus cured 10 lepers, and only one said thank you, so we shouldn't expect more.
-* We need to find joy in the act of giving rather relying on the recipient's gratitude.
+* We need to find joy in the act of giving rather than relying on the recipient's gratitude.
 * Gratitude is a learned trait, so if you want your children to be grateful, you must demonstrate gratitude.

 ### Would you take a million dollars for what you have?